ModellingWebLab/deployment/README.md

 You may need to edit some options in the `Vagrantfile` depending on how you have configured your local variables.
 For instance, remove the `raw_arguments` if you're not encrypting any secrets.

+You will need to add a file group-vars/dev/valut.yml.
+This file needs to contain

+    # Encrypted variable definitions specific to a dev environment (i.e. on a local VM)

+    # If you want to send errors from your local instance to rollbar,
+    # you can create an account there and put the token here
+    vault_rollbar_post_server_item_access_token: ''

+    # your email information goes here
+    vault_email_smtp_host: ' ... '
+    vault_email_smtp_user: ' ... '
+    vault_email_smtp_password: ' ... '

 You can also change the `django_git_branch` (and/or add further variables) and re-run `vagrant provision` to re-deploy.

 To add an initial superuser for Django, use `vagrant ssh` to connect to the VM once provisioned and then run